Sunday, November 4, 2012

 translated the Bible into German

 I wanted to buy some picture postcards.
-The vendors only accepted western currency.
-How did they know that I am not a Bürger der DDR (citizen of the GDR)?
+The vendors only accepted Western currency.
+How did they know I was not a Bürger der DDR (citizen of the GDR)?
 I rushed through the historic site: Luther's study, the Kemenate (Cabinet room) of Elizabeth of Hungary, and the hall (19th century) of the Wartburg song contest overdecorated with mosaic.

-At lunchtime, I tried to be in Weimar, but potholes slowed down my progress while Trabis ignoring them overtook me flying by.
-Eventually, at noon I parked my car near Weimar's central marketplace on an abandoned bomb site.
-I walked over to the Elephant Hotel to have lunch at its famous Elephantenkeller, the basement restaurant.
+At lunchtime, I tried to be in Weimar, but potholes slowed my progress while Trabis*, ignoring them, overtook me flying by.
+Eventually, at noon, I parked my car near Weimar's central marketplace on an abandoned bomb site.
+I walked to the Elephant Hotel for lunch at its famous Elephantenkeller, the basement restaurant.
 Entering the place, a doorman stopped me: We are jam-packed.
-I asked for the second service: There is none.
+I asked for the second service.
+There is none.
 I handed him over a 10 DM bill.
 Becoming friendly, he told me to come back in twenty minutes.

-Warmed by the April sun outside, I suddenly felt hungry for the smell of Thuringian bratwurst filled the marketplace.
-I could not describe my feeling of taking my first bite.
+Warmed by the April sun outside, I suddenly felt hungry as the smell of Thuringian bratwurst filled the marketplace.
+I could not describe my feelings when I took my first bite.
 Still overwhelmed by the first all-German food, I approached the entrance of the Elephant in time.
 The doorman guided me to a single seat on an otherwise fully packed round table.

-In the evening, I reached Dresden, and the following morning Professor D. showed her three West German invitees around her TU institute.
+In the evening, I reached Dresden, and the following morning, Professor D. showed her three West German invitees around her TU institute.
 Two facts immediately were undeniable: too many people worked on research projects, of which half would never have been funded in the West.
 What followed over the following years was a dramatic reduction in staff doing useless or socialistic research.
-Now we know that one of the reasons for the fall of the Berlin wall was that the GDR was bankrupt.
-No wonder, for no capitalist government would have paid relatively high salaries to so many "researchers."
+Now we know that one of the reasons for the fall of the Berlin Wall was that the GDR was bankrupt.
+No wonder.
+No capitalist government would have paid relatively high salaries to so many "researchers."

 The symposium in Gaussig developed into an extraordinary experience wet with tears and wine.
 I will spare you the scientific details but will mention two nostalgic moments: